American Gods (TV series): Marketing

-The first trailer for the series was released on July 22, 2016, at San Diego Comic-Con International.
+The first trailer for the series was released on July 22, 2016, at San Diego Comic-Con.

 Broadcast

-American Gods premieres on Sunday each week in the U.S. on the Starz app, before airing the same day on Starz at 9:00 pm Eastern.
-Each episode becomes available internationally on Amazon Video the day after the U.S. broadcast.
+American Gods premiered on Sunday each week in the U.S. on the Starz app, before airing the same day on Starz at 9:00 pm Eastern.
+Each episode became available internationally on Amazon Video the day after the U.S. broadcast.

 Reception

 Critical response

 The first season of American Gods received largely positive reviews from critics.
-On Rotten Tomatoes, it has a 92% rating with an average score of 8.12 out of 10 based on 89 reviews with the consensus stating: "American Gods opens with a series of wildly ambitious gambits – and rewards viewers' faith with a promising first season whose visual riches are matched by its narrative impact."
+On Rotten Tomatoes, it has a 92% rating with an average score of 8.15 out of 10 based on 272 reviews with the consensus stating: "American Gods opens with a series of wildly ambitious gambits – and rewards viewers' faith with a promising first season whose visual riches are matched by its narrative impact."
 On Metacritic, it has a score of 77 out of 100 based on 36 reviews, indicating "generally favorable reviews".

 The second season received mixed reviews.
-On Rotten Tomatoes, it has a 60% rating with an average score of 6.11 of 10 based on 27 reviews, with the consensus stating: "American Gods retains its bombastic style but loses its divine inspiration in a derivative second season that, after a change in show-runners and even some crucial cast members, feels like a false idol."
+On Rotten Tomatoes, it has a 61% rating with an average score of 6.05 of 10 based on 106 reviews, with the consensus stating: "American Gods retains its bombastic style but loses its divine inspiration in a derivative second season that, after a change in show-runners and even some crucial cast members, feels like a false idol."
 On Metacritic, it has a score of 47 out of 100 based on 9 reviews, indicating "mixed or average reviews".

-On Rotten Tomatoes, the third season has a 79% rating with an average score of 6.90 out of 10 based on 19 reviews, with the critical consensus stating, "Though it's unlikely to bring anyone back into the fold, American Gods' tighter focus and strong performances may be enough for fans still holding out hope for a solid finish."
+On Rotten Tomatoes, the third season has a 79% rating with an average score of 6.9 out of 10 based on 19 reviews, with the critical consensus stating, "Though it's unlikely to bring anyone back into the fold, American Gods' tighter focus and strong performances may be enough for fans still holding out hope for a solid finish."
+On Metacritic, it has a score of 69 out of 100 based on 4 reviews, indicating "generally favorable reviews".